Dynamic Watermark Implementation: Protecting Your PDFs in a Dynamic World

 • The added data also contributes to a larger file size, which can impact download speeds and storage costs.

 • Optimization is crucial.
-Consider techniques like caching frequently accessed watermarked documents, or using asynchronous processing to prevent delays for users.
+To mitigate this, consider techniques like caching frequently accessed watermarked documents, or implementing asynchronous processing to prevent user-facing delays.
+For example, you could pre-watermark common documents during off-peak hours or use background processing queues.

 Not all PDF viewers are created equal.